Trade Setup for Tuesday: Top 10 things you should know before Opening Bell

 FII & DII Data:

-The foreign institutional investors (FIIs) sold shares worth Rs280 crore compared to domestic institutional investors who bought Rs984 crore in Indian equity market.
+The foreign institutional investors (FIIs) sold shares worth Rs1,150 crore compared to domestic institutional investors who bought Rs1,684 crore in Indian equity market.

 High delivery percentage suggests that investors are accepting the delivery of the stock which means that investors are bullish on the stock.